Who Is Judge James L. Robart And Why Did He Block Trump's Immigration Order?

 Judge James L. Robart did not have to actually rule on the legality of President Donald Trump's executive order barring people from seven countries from entering the United States.

-In granting a temporary restraining order, the judge essentially had to decide that the plaintiffs (the states of Washington and Minnesota) were:
+In granting a temporary restraining order, the judge essentially had to decide that the plaintiffs (the states of Washington and Minnesota):

-- likely to succeed at a later date
+- were likely to succeed at a later date

 - that people in those states could suffer irreparable harm if the ban continued

-- blocking the President's order was in the public interest.
+- that blocking the President's order was in the public interest.

 In other words, he decided there was more harm letting the ban continue than there was blocking it until the full case could be heard.